clearlysid/rustymotion/README.md

 Here's a list of oopsies/gotchas in my current approach.
 Most of them have solutions:

-1. In the bundle, I've manually inlined `bundle.js` into `index.html` to make it easier to load.
-It is possible to serve the whole bundle using Wry's `custom protocol` feature as well as support `public assets` from your bundle.
+1. I've manually inlined `bundle.js` into its `index.html` to make it easier to load.
+It is possible to serve the whole bundle using Wry's `custom protocol` feature and even support `public assets`.
 2. The `.screenshot()` is prone to failing.
 I plan to properly solve this piece and make an upstream PR in Wry.
 3. We save screenshots in the file system and later on use Ffmpeg to encode them at once.
     1. This is inefficient.
 We can instead likely capture and encode in parallel.
 Just store the screenshots in memory and "stream" them to Ffmpeg using the `ffmpeg-next` crate.
     2. This should be easily doable, I simply don't know how to — maybe [@Jonny Burger](https://github.com/JonnyBurger) can help 🙈
-4. It is assumed FFmpeg is available in your PATH, I don't have it bundled in the project but this should also be easily fixable.
+4. It is assumed FFmpeg is available in your PATH, I don't have it bundled in the project but this should also be easily fixable with point 3.1.
-5. Your OS might impose security rules/restrictions in what your webview can do and this might impact your remotion bundles.
+5. Your OS could impose security rules/restrictions on what your webview can do and this might impact your rendering.

 There are plenty of other caveats, but hopefully the comments in my code clarify how things are working.

 ## Closing

 Thanks for checking out this project.
-I hope it was insightful and maybe gives you more ideas.
+I hope it was insightful and gives you some ideas.

 I unfortunately can't take reponsibility of getting this working in your setup at the moment — but I'm happy to answer any questions or have on it over on [Twitter](https://twitter.com/clearlysid) or the Remotion Discord.
 See you there! 👋